-Now, I understand that no one wants to die and probably everyone is a bit scared of death but this fear has consumed me and taken over my life.
-Thankfully I’m in a much better place right now that I am able to talk and write about it but even so, I can still feel my heart rate increasing and my stomach starting to turn.
+Now, I understand that no one wants to die and probably everyone is a bit scared of death.
+However, this fear has consumed me and taken over my life.
+Thankfully I’m in a much better place right now that I am able to talk and write about it.
+But, even so I can still feel my heart rate increasing and my stomach starting to turn.

 Where it all started

 Let me take you back to when it all started.
 It was 1999, I was 10, just about to turn 11.
 I can’t really remember exactly how I found out or when but I know that I found out by accident that my Nan was ill.
 She had breast cancer.

 Now, I have tried asking my mum about this recently but unfortunately, her memory is just as good as mine.
 We can’t remember if after I found out if anyone talked to me about the fact my Nan was ill.
 I’m sure that they would have done but what I do know is that no one explained to me that there was a chance that my Nan would die as obviously they were hoping that she would get better.
 I made so many get well soon cards and expected her to come out of the hospital, all better because that’s what happened when you went to the hospital.
 You go in ill or hurt and the doctors work their magic and you come out, all cured, all better.

 But the magic didn’t work on my beautiful Nan and she died.

 I can remember drawing a picture of my Nan as an angel and looking at the stars at night, picking out the brightest one and deciding that that one was her.